zxphyrx/highway/app/views/overview/parents.md

 #### What is Highway?

-Highway is a hardware electronics grant program where we give out grants to teenagers to build hardware projects!
+Highway is a hardware electronics program where we give out grants to teenagers to build hardware projects!
 From now until July 31, your child can make as many hardware projects as they want - and we'll fund up to 350 USD per project.

 #### What is Undercity?

-Undercity is a 4-day, in-person hardware electronics event for high school students at GitHub HQ!
+Undercity is a 4-day, in-person hardware hackathon event for high school students at GitHub HQ!
 Your child will get together with other teens from all over the world to try to make an electronics project in under 72 hours.

 **Undercity is invite-only**; in order to recieve an invitation, your child will need to get to 12 points through Highway.
 You earn points through making projects!